AngrySnout/SauerTracker/README.md

 #### The database

-The Tracker use [Knex](http://knexjs.org) for building queries and handling database interaction.
+The Tracker uses [Knex](http://knexjs.org) for building queries and handling database interaction.
 If you wish to make changes to the database schema, you have to create a new migration using:
 ```bash
 knex migrate:make migration_name
 ```